Grahamvs/ASA-Server-Manager/README.md

 The FAQ has been moved to [here](https://github.com/Grahamvs/ASA-Server-Manager/blob/main/FAQ.md).

 ## Contributing
 Contributions to the project are welcome.
 You can submit pull requests or bug reports on the project's [GitHub](https://github.com/Grahamvs/ASA-Server-Manager) page.
 If you're feeling generous, you can also support the project by buying me a coffee via [PayPal.me](https://paypal.me/grahamvs87).
-There is also a "Donte" menu item under the tool's "Help" menu that will open the PayPal.me link.
+There is also a "Donate" menu item under the tool's "Help" menu that will open the PayPal.me link.

 ## Disclaimer